← Back to rubinobservatory.org

 INFO FOR PROJECT MEMBERS:

-Nominate someone for Rubin’s staff awards program to recognize outstanding performance!
-More information and the nomination form are available on the Staff Awards page on the Project website (login required).
+Nominate someone deserving for a future staff award on the Staff Awards page on the Project website (login required).

 If you’d like to schedule a one-on-one meeting with Victor or Zeljko, please fill out this form to indicate your preferred date and time.

-The link to Rubin’s anonymous “suggestion box” will be changing soon, until a new link is announced please contact our Workplace Culture Advocates with your suggestions.
+The link to Rubin’s anonymous “suggestion box” will be changing soon, until a new link is announced please contact our Workplace Culture Advocates (login required) with your suggestions.

 Rubin Observatory swag items, including t-shirts, coffee mugs, tote bags, and more, are available for purchase in our not-for-profit online store